-The freezing point depression and boiling point elevation phenomena can be understood by studying phase diagrams of pure water and of water in an aqueous solution containing a nonvolatile solute (ig.5.1).
-We can use this graph to determine ΔT_f and ΔT_h of a nonvolatile aqueous solution.
+The freezing point of depression and boiling point of elevation phenomena can be understood by studying phase diagrams of pure water and of water in an aqueous solution containing a nonvolatile solute (fig.5.1).
+At 1 atm, the freezing point of a solution lies at the intersection point of the dashed curve (between the solid and the liquid phases) and the horizontal line at 1 atm.
+Under the same pressure, the boiling point of a solution lies at the intersection point of the dashed curve (between the liquid and the vapor phases) and the horizontal line at 1 atm.

+We can use this graph to determine ΔT_f and ΔT_b of a nonvolatile aqueous solution.

 Cryoscopy and Ebullioscopy are experimental methods to determine molar masses of substances.
-They are wide used in pharmacology to determine molar masses of different medicines.
+They are widely used in pharmacology to determine molar masses of different medicines.
 In general, the freezing-point depression experiment is much easier to carry out.

 Fig. 5.1.
-Phase diagrams of pure water (solid lines) and of water in an aqueous solution containing a nonvolatile solute (dashed lines): 0 °C - freezing point of pure water; 100 °C - boiling point of pure water; t' and t" - freezing and boiling points of solution
+Phase diagrams of pure water (solid lines) and of water in an aqueous solution containing a nonvolatile solute (dashed lines): 0 °C - freezing point of pure water; 100 °C - boiling point of pure water; t' and t" - freezing and boiling points of solution phane) through which only certain types of molecules may pass; here, water molecules can pass, but larger molecules cannot-